This article was spun off from the main article, Several Ways to Sing the Psalms

 I made the Pentatonic Psalm tones PDF in its tall and narrow format so it will fit in a split screen on a tablet.
 If you print it out, it might make a nice bookmark as well.

-The digital breviary I recommend for chanting with a lyre is iBreviary.
+The digital breviary I recommend for chanting with a lyre is either iBreviary (the website and the app) or Universalis (the app).

-As I mentioned above, iBreviary includes asterisks and flexes to signify groupings of two or three lines.
+As I mentioned above, iBreviary and Universalis include asterisks and flexes to signify groupings of two or three lines.
 This is a very helpful feature for chanting the Psalms.

-You can go to the iBreviary website or download the app (which I also highly recommend).
+You can go to the iBreviary website or Universalis and download the app.

 On an iPad with iBreviary